This article has been reviewed by Wego’s editorial team to ensure that the content is up to date & accurate.

 As no announcement has been made yet, although the Eid ul Fitr is expected to fall on Friday, 21 April 2023.

 Eid ul Fitr 2023 is a major public holiday in Saudi Arabia.
 For this year’s Eid ul Fitr, residents can look forward to a full week of holiday starting at the end of the working day on April 20 (Thursday) until 26 April, on account of Eid Al-Fitr.

 As the first and foremost Islamic holiday, Eid ul Fitr is a joyful and momentous occasion celebrated by all walks of life in Saudi Arabia.

-Early in the morning, the men don their finest clothes and make their way to the masjid where countless Muslims amass for the Eid prayer.
-Tradition dictates that everyone must first avail themselves to a light breakfast before going to prayer to signify the completion of the fasting month.
+Early in the morning, the men don their finest clothes and make their way to the masjid, where countless Muslims amass for the Eid prayer.
+Tradition dictates that everyone must first avail themselves of a light breakfast before going to prayer to signify the completion of the fasting month.
 After the prayer, the faithful visit their relatives and friends to present their Eid vows.
-Indeed, people pay subsequent visits to one another and wish everyone, Eid Mubarak.
+Indeed, people pay subsequent visits to one another and wish everyone Eid Mubarak.

 Children, in particular, are particularly excited as they have come to associate Eid ul Fitr with generous sums of gifts and feasts.
 It’s typical for adults to congratulate the little ones by distributing sweets, gifts and small sums of money as an expression of the joy of the holiday.

 Throughout the country, people prepare their abodes for the festivities by putting up decorations and arranging holiday lighting to properly receive guests.
 Joy and happiness prevail in all regions of the Kingdom as the country immerses itself in the grand celebration.